Faldin865/Nonogram_10x10_solver/README.md

 # Nonogram_Solver

-Work in progress of a Falcross ( 10x10 at the moment) Solver in C.
+Work in progress of a nonogram ( 10x10 at the moment) Solver in C.

 The Basic rule of 10 is handle right now, the real fun part start now !